Melanie Mark-Shadbolt: Career

 Mark-Shadbolt worked for Te Rūnanga o Ngāi Tahu until 2008.

 In 2018 Mark-Shadbolt was appointed chief advisor Māori at the Ministry for the Environment, and she later rose to deputy secretary for Māori rights and interests.
 She led the creation of the Ministry's strategy for building capability for engaging with Māori.
 Mark-Shadbolt is involved with two of the National Science Challenges: she is co-director Māori of New Zealand's Biological Heritage, and co-chair of the governance group for Resilience to Nature's Challenges.
 She is Māori research manager for the BioProtection Research Centre of Research Excellence, and involved in the Ngā Pae o Te Māramatanga Centre of Research Excellence.
 She is the co-founder, chief executive of the Māori environmental not-for-profit, Te Tira Whakamātaki, which provides support to boards and governance groups.

 In the 2017 New Zealand general election, Mark-Shadbolt stood unsuccessfully in the Christchurch East electorate for New Zealand First.
 She had previously stood for the same party in the Waimakariri electorate in 2008.

 Mark-Shadbolt was a finalist in the Environmental champion section of the 2019 New Zealand Women of Influence Awards, and won the Public Policy section in the 2021 awards.
+In 2026, Mark-Shadbolt was elected a Companion of the Royal Society Te Apārangi for "a sustained nationally significant contribution at the intersection of indigenous knowledge systems, environmental science, and science policy".